kedro-org/vscode-kedro/DEVELOPMENT.md

  1. `npm install`
  2. `pip install -r requirements.txt` in `vscode-kedro`
  3. `pip install -r requirements.txt` in the test project (to make sure you can do `kedro run`)
+ 4. `make sign-off` to make sure the DCO will pass.

 # Debug